How to Launch a Product on Reddit: The Complete 2026 Playbook

 Ignoring the Rules

 Getting your launch post removed because you didn't read the subreddit rules wastes your one shot.
-Many subreddits won't let you repost removed content.
+Many subreddits won't let you repost removed content, and some will ban your account for rule violations.

 Over-Promising

-Don't claim your product is the best, fastest, or cheapest unless you can back it up.
+Don't claim your product is the best, fastest, or cheapest unless you can back it up with data.
 Under-promise and let the community draw their own conclusions.

 Not Having the Product Ready